methyl/xdomain-rails/README.md

 ## Usage

-The gem provides very simple API.
+The gem provides a very simple API.

 Consulting [XDomain README](https://github.com/jpillora/xdomain)
 before using this gem is a good idea.